Vegan Vanilla Cupcakes

 You can totally use a store-bought version if there’s one available where you live.
 Just be sure to check the ingredients for things like milk, eggs or gelatine.

-If it’s too thick, you can add a splash of milk until you get your desired consistency.
+If it’s too thick, you can add a splash of soy milk until you get your desired consistency.
 Or if it’s too thin, just add more icing sugar.

-You can spoon the frosting onto the cupcakes if you like but this recipe will give you enough to pipe beautiful swirls onto each cupcake.
-Of course, this step is totally optional but if you don’t currently own a piping bag and nozzle, I urge to you to check your local pound or dollar store.
-There’s something about piped frosting that adds an extra special touch to cupcakes.
+Of course, this step is totally optional but if you don’t currently own a piping bag and nozzle, I urge to you to check your local pound shop!
+There’s something about piped buttercream that adds an extra special touch to cupcakes.

 FAQ:

-They taste best stored in an airtight container at room temperature.
+Dairy-free vanilla cupcakes taste best stored in an airtight container at room temperature.
 Make sure the room isn’t too hot or they’ll become soggy quite quickly.

 To defrost, allow them to sit on a plate at room temperature for a few hours until they become soft again.

-The cupcakes will keep well for around 4 days.
+These dairy-free vanilla cupcakes will keep well for around 4 days.
 After this, they’ll start to lose their fluffy texture and the vanilla flavour won’t be as strong.

 Once your cupcakes are all frosted, you can leave them just as they are or you can add some decorations like I did.